-Messrs.
-Katkin, Legault and Shea, as well as Drs.
-Egros and Sledge, served as members of the Audit Committee during 2017, with Mr. Shea initially serving as chair of the committee.
-Effective February 13, 2017, Mr. Shea resigned from the Audit Committee in connection with his appointment as Chief Financial Officer of the Company and Mr. Legault was appointed as chair of the Audit Committee.
-Mr. Katkin was appointed to the Audit Committee on March 29, 2017.
-Dr. Sledge resigned from the Audit Committee upon his retirement from the Board on May 17, 2017.
-Our Board has determined that each current member of the Audit Committee meets the independence requirements of Rule 10A-3 under the Exchange Act and the applicable listing standards of Nasdaq and that Mr. Shea and Dr. Sledge met the independence requirements of Rule 10A-3 under the Exchange Act and the applicable listing standards of Nasdaq and that Mr. Shea and Dr. Sledge met the independence requirements of Rule 10A-3 under the Exchange Act and the applicable listing standards of Nasdaq during the time that they each served on the Audit Committee.
-Our Board determined that Mr. Shea was an "audit committee financial expert," during his service on the Audit Committee and that Messrs.
+Dr. Egros and Messrs.
+Katkin, Legault and Meury, served as members of the Audit Committee during 2019, with Mr. Legault serving as chair of the committee.
+Our Board has determined that each current member of the Audit Committee meets the independence requirements of Rule 10A-3 under the Exchange Act and the applicable listing standards of Nasdaq.
+Our Board determined that Messrs.
 Katkin and Legault are currently each an "audit committee financial expert," both within the meaning of the SEC regulations and applicable listing standards of Nasdaq.
-During the fiscal year ended December 31, 2017, the Audit Committee met eight times.
+During the fiscal year ended December 31, 2019, the Audit Committee met eight times.
 The report of the Audit Committee is included in this proxy statement under "Report of the Audit Committee."
 The functions of our Audit Committee include, among other things: